Thiou Guinarr African Chicken Ragout

 - 6-8 sprigs of parsley (stem, roots, and leaves)

 - 2 Tbsp fish oil

 - Juice of ½ of a lime or lemon

-- Put all the ingredients in a food processor and process to a paste.
-Pour the marinade into a bowl.
+- Put all the ingredients in a food processor, except salt and process to a paste.

-- Place chicken in a large bowl, add the marinade.
+- Place chicken in a large bowl, sprinkle with the salt then pour the marinade over the it.
 Toss together until the marinade coats all the pieces.

 - Refrigerate for at least 2 hours, preferably overnight.

 - In the same food processor bowl, add half of the bell pepper chunks, habanero pepper and ¼ cup of the water.
 Process to a smooth paste.
 Set aside or refrigerate for much later.

 - In a large Dutch oven or a heavy-bottomed pot with a tight-fitting lid, heat oil to medium high.

 - Remove chicken from marinade, reserving the marinade.
 Working in batches if necessary, add chicken in a single layer and cook on all sides until well browned, 3 to 5 minutes per side.
 Remove the chicken to a plate and cover loosely with foil.
 Set aside.